Anyway, it sounded great. AGI could solve death, bring wealth to all, and automate all of the stuff that we don't like to do.

 Either this AGI will diverge on its own, or someone will intentionally push it to diverge, with the hope that it will help their company or country dominate the others.

-However, inevitably, competitive pressure will force it to purge unnecessary accommodations for any extra steps, especially the extra steps of human systems.
+Competitive pressure will force it to continue on this path, and purge unnecessary accommodations for any extra steps, especially the extra steps that accommodate humans.

-Once this divergence begins, humans will have no way to stop this process.
+Once this is possible, humans will have no way to stop this process.

 AGI will be aligned with physics, not with humans.